-The Federal Work-Study program supports FWS-eligible Reed students—those with the highest financial need—in their decision to work at FWS-approved nonprofits, public schools, and public agencies.
+The Federal Work-Study (FWS) program supports Federal Work-Study-eligible Reed students—those with the highest financial need—in their decision to work at FWS-approved nonprofits, public schools, and public agencies.

-Reed College pays $14 per hour for work completed by FWS-eligible students at FWS-approved sites.
-Becoming an approved FWS host site indicates you are prepared to support students’ participation in your organization and increases the likelihood that a student will commit to a volunteer position or internship with you.
+Reed College pays FWS-eligible students $14 per hour for work completed at FWS-approved sites.
+Students earn their federal work-study wages by working with SEEDS community partner organizations.
+Becoming an approved FWS host site indicates that you are prepared to support students’ participation in your organization through a volunteer position or internship.
+Becoming an approved FWS host site also increases the likelihood that a student will commit to a volunteer position or internship with you in the future.

 Frequently Asked Questions